Fears of violence ahead of congressional midterms

 Washington (agencies)

-A violent attack on Democratic leader Nancy Pelosi’s husband has raised fears that misinformation and deep political divisions could lead to violence ahead of the US midterm elections.
+A violent attack on Democratic leader Nancy Pelosi’s husband has raised fears that misinformation and deep political divisions might lead to violence ahead of the US midterm elections.
 This attack took place more than a week before the crucial midterm elections, in a tense atmosphere.
 Election officials and lawmakers said they saw an increase in threats and intimidation.

 Fears of political violence in the United States have grown since Donald Trump refused to accept his defeat in November 2020 leading to the storming of the Capitol on January 6, 2021.